 - Develop a framework for and specific skills in assessing development in children’s emerging writing and reading skills

-- Implement key early literacy activities (read alouds, story dictation, dramatization, and discussion activities), while recognizing how the activities address skill development alongside developing thinking designed around intellectual challenge in young children’s literacy learning
+- Implement key early literacy activities (read aloud, story dictation, dramatization, and discussion activities), while recognizing how the activities address skill development alongside developing thinking designed around intellectual challenge in young children’s literacy learning.

 - Offer integrated units of study bringing language arts, social studies, math, science, and the arts into classroom learning experiences across the school day – providing essential stepping stones for children to build conceptual understandings.
 Being able to make connections across content areas help children revisit and extend concepts they are hearing about in multiple contexts, and build vocabulary for talking about increasingly more complex ideas